jh3y/doormat/Readme.md

 My aim with `doormat` was to create the effect but keep the solution minimal with no dependencies.
 It was a result of curiosity and playing with code.

-##Development
+## Development
-If you wish to hack about with the repo, it's simple to get going.
+If you wish to play with the code, it's simple to get going.

 1. Fork and clone or simply clone the repo.